-Due to the increased popularity of vaping, many people are starting to raise questions on what similarities/differences e-cigarettes, vaping, and smoking have to each other.
-Becoming educated about these differences can possibly prevent someone from partaking in any method of smoking or may help increase the chances of someone seeking help for a smoking/vaping addiction.
+Due to the increased popularity of vaping, many people are starting to question what similarities/differences e-cigarettes, vaping, and smoking has to each other.
+Becoming educated about these differences can prevent someone from partaking in any method of smoking or may help increase the chances of someone seeking help for a smoking/vaping addiction.

 Vaping and E-Cigarettes

-Vaping is the act of inhaling and exhaling aerosol produced by an e-cigarette or similar device.
-An e-cigarette is battery-operated and that has a cartridge inside filled with liquor usually containing nicotine, flavorings, and chemicals.
-Often nicknamed, “cigalikes”, e-cigarettes were created with the intention of looking and feeling like a traditional cigarette, however, unlike a traditional cigarette, e-cigarettes use a chargable or or disposable battery.
+Vaping is inhaling and exhaling aerosol produced by an e-cigarette or similar device.
+An e-cigarette is battery-operated and has a cartridge filled with liquor usually containing nicotine, flavorings, and chemicals.
+Often nicknamed “cigalikes,” e-cigarettes were created to look and feel like traditional cigarettes.
+However, unlike traditional cigarettes, e-cigarettes use a chargeable or disposable battery.
 The liquid inside the cartridge in an e-cigarette is heated into a vapor, which in turn is inhaled by the user.
-The vapor produced by this form of smoking is what gives the act of smoking e-cigarettes the name “vaping”.
+The vapor produced by this form of smoking is what gives the act of smoking e-cigarettes the name “vaping.”

-Much like e-cigarettes, vaporizers use a rechargeable battery that heats an element in the device that in turn vaporizes the “e-liquid”.
+Much like e-cigarettes, vaporizers use a rechargeable battery that heats an element in the device that vaporizes the “e-liquid.”
 The difference between e-cigarettes and vaporizers is that vaporizers use a tank to hold the e-liquid while e-cigarettes use a cartridge.
-What this entails is that vaporizers do not have the “look and feel” of a traditional cigarette and tend to run larger in size than an e-cigarette.
+This entails that vaporizers do not have the “look and feel” of a traditional cigarette and tend to run larger than an e-cigarette.

-Most people are accustomed to understanding what smoking a cigarette looks like and the health effects produced by smoking, but they may not know the difference between smoking and vaping and most importantly, the similar health implications vaping and smoking have to each other.
-The primary difference between vaping and smoking a cigarette is that e-cigarettes (vaping) do not produce tobacco smoke, but aerosol instead.
-This can mistakenly make someone believe that by avoiding tobacco, they are finding a “healthier” alternative to smoking.
-However, despite vaping seemingly being a less-risky choice for people trying to quit smoking, the varying amounts of toxic chemicals one is exposed to when vaping increases one’s overall risk of adverse health side effects.
+Most people are accustomed to understanding what smoking a cigarette looks like and the health effects produced by smoking.
+Still, they may not know the difference between smoking and vaping and, most importantly, the similar health implications vaping and smoking have on each other.
+The primary difference between vaping and smoking a cigarette is that e-cigarettes (vaping) do not produce tobacco smoke but aerosol instead.
+This can mistakenly make someone believe that avoiding tobacco means finding a “healthier” alternative to smoking.
+However, despite vaping seems a less-risky choice for people trying to quit smoking, the varying amounts of toxic chemicals one is exposed to when vaping increases one’s overall risk of adverse health side effects.
 Furthermore, because e-cigarettes contain nicotine, addiction is still a source of concern for the user.

 Health Side Effects and Withdrawal Symptoms of Vaping

-Although it is unknown just how damaging e-cigarettes can be on the human body, there is enough evidence to suggest that e-cigarettes adverse effects can be just as damaging to the body as smoking tobacco.
-Because e-cigarettes have nicotine in them, low doses of vaping may include side effects such as:
+Although it is unknown just how damaging e-cigarettes can be to the human body, there is enough evidence to suggest that e-cigarettes’ adverse effects can be just as damaging to the body as smoking tobacco.
+Because e-cigarettes have nicotine in them, low doses of vaping can cause side effects such as:

 - Eye irritation